anchat1990/tech-newbies/PITCHME.md

 ## A bit about me

-- A newbie software engineer |
+- Bachelor of Electronics & Computer Engineering @ Griffith |
-- Graduate Engineer in Boeing |
+- Graduate Engineer @ Boeing |
-- Software Engineer at Red Hat |
+- Software Engineer @ Red Hat |
-- Lead Org for NodeGirls Brisbane |
+- Lead Organiser @ NodeGirls Brisbane |

 Note:
 up until my role in boeing, everyhting was a little different. in uni you are spoon fed quite a lot,